tpmac1990/django-svelte-rollup-multi-entrypoints/README.md

 npm install @tailwindcss/forms

 use: `{{form|crispy}}`

+I tried to customise the `input file` field using the `form_filters` tag at `mysite/common/templatetags/form_filters.py` but it removes the adjacent text which is handled by the browser.

 I followed this blog: `https://www.accordbox.com/blog/render-django-form-with-tailwind-css-style/` Everything seems to be working correctly, but adding the python packages to the tailwind.config.js file doesn't add anything to the bundle.css file.
 I'm not sure why this is.